 During research for the book, Rooted in Decency, I found myself asking: Who decides what being a good, decent human looks like?
-Where do morality and our ideas about right and wrong come from?
+Where do morality and our ideas about the right way to treat each other come from?
 So I researched the moral codes of six major enduring belief systems / religions: Hinduism, Judaism, Confucianism, Buddhism, Christianity, and Islam.
-I also dug into the Greek philosophers, Arisotle in particular, because Greek philosophy is the basis for modern moral philosophy and it's the basis of our judicial system, which is how we enforce ideas about right and wrong.
-Finally, I explored how people behave in societies where religion is no longer a dominant force in society.
-On a global scale, we can’t assume people are basing moral decisions on religious beliefs.
+I also dug into the Greek philosophers, Aristotle in particular, because Greek philosophy is the basis for modern moral philosophy and it's the basis of our judicial system, which is how we enforce ideas about right and wrong.
+Finally, I explored how people behave in societies where religion is no longer a dominant force in society because we can’t assume people are basing moral decisions on religious beliefs today.
 As of 2019, more than a quarter of Americans identify as atheist, agnostic or “nothing in particular.”
 Around the world, the percentage of non-religious people is often higher, such as in France and Germany (40%), Britain (53%), Australia (30%), and Japan (80%).

 Have a look at the diagram below to see words that appear over and over in the belief systems and how they can be grouped into these 4 core values.
-(If you want the specifics on each belief systems, check out Part 3 of Rooted in Decency.)
+(If you want the specifics on each belief systems, check out Chapter 12 of Rooted in Decency.)

-Let's get a little more specific about what these four core values mean, and how the world's belief systems describe the types of behaviors that make someone a good person.
+Let's get a little more specific about what these four core values mean, and how the world's religions / belief systems describe the types of behaviors that make someone a person of good moral character.

 Core Value 1: Truth